mnaberez/vwradio/avr_radio/README.md

 ## Features

-- Fully emulates µPD16432B display and key matrix scan
+- Fully emulates µPD16432B display and key scan registers
 - Provides remote control of the Premium 4 radio over serial with a Python API
 - Parses radio state from display (mode, tuner frequency, CD track, etc.)
 - Simultaneously controls a real faceplate, either as pass-through or independently